n-d-h/n-d-h/README.md

 <div align="center">
-  :heart_eyes: Thanks for reading!
-Have a nice day! :wink: <br/>
+  🤜 Thanks for reading!
+Have a nice day! 🤛 <br/>
   &copy; 2022 duchoang
 </div>